SENKAN!

 22 November 1941:

 HIEI serves as the task force's communications center, but to prevent accidental signals HIEI's radio transmission equipment is dismantled.
-HIEI and her sister KIRISHIMA take up position to the rear of the "Kido Butai" and steam eastward at 13 knots.
+HIEI and sister-ship KIRISHIMA take up position to the rear of the "Kido Butai" and steam eastward at 13 knots.

 2 December 1941:

-940 miles north of Midway Island.
-HIEI receives the signal "Niitakayama nobore (Climb Mt.
+940 miles N of Midway Island.
+Nagumo’s Force receives the coded signal "Niitakayama nobore (Climb Mt.
 Niitaka) 1208" from the Combined Fleet.
-It signifies that X-Day hostilities will commence on 8 December (Japan time).*
+It signifies that X-Day hostilities will commence on 8 December (Japan time).

 7 December 1941: The Attack on Pearl Harbor: